 Do not press the dough in one place, we need to keep moving the hand in circular motion.
 Fry on a medium high flame until golden.
 If they are not fried well, ribbon pakoda will turn soft and chewy very soon.

-Remove them to a colander and cool them completely.
-I usually break the ribbon pakoda to pieces and then store them in an airtight jar.
+Remove them to a cooling rack or a colander.
+Cool them completely.
+I usually break the ribbon pakoda to pieces and then store them in an airtight steel or glass jar.
 They keep good for 2 weeks.
-If you are making them in larger quantity then store them in separate containers so they stay fresh for longer.
+If you are making them in larger quantity then store them in separate smaller containers so they stay fresh for longer.

 Related Recipes